-Deodorants differ from antiperspirants as they do not control the flow of sweat.
+Deodorants differ from antiperspirants in that they do not control the flow of sweat.
 Both antiperspirants and deodorants often contain fragrances to help mask the smell of body odor.
-Rarely, however does a deodorant retard bacterial growth and odor for more than a very brief time.
+Rarely, however, does a deodorant retard bacterial growth and odor for more than a very brief time.

 What causes perspiration?

-Any of the following factors, separately or in combination can cause varying amounts of perspiration: physical exertion; mental or emotional stress; warm or hot temperatures; nonporous, heavy clothing; obesity or endocrine dysfunction; inherited factors etc. When your body “overheats” as a result of these factors, it activates the sweat glands, especially those in the underarm area, to produce perspiration which is emitted through your skin spores.
-The perspiration then evaporates to produce a cooling effect, thereby reducing the body’s skin temperature.
-To learn more visit www.sweathelp.org
+Any of the following factors, separately or combined, can cause varying amounts of perspiration: physical exertion; mental or emotional stress; warm or hot temperatures; non porous, heavy clothing; obesity or endocrine dysfunction; inherited factors etc. When your body “overheats” as a result of these factors, it activates the sweat glands, especially those in the underarm area, to produce perspiration which is emitted through your

 What causes underarm odor?

 In its freshly released state, perspiration is generally odorless.
 However, when it exists in a confined and damp underarm area, it provides an environment that combines with bacteria on the skin, which can then cause odor.
-Specifically, sweat from the apocrine glands, located in the armpits, contain fatty substances and proteins that interact with bacteria living on the skin to create body odor.Source: http://www.wsj.com/articles/SB10001424127887323926104578278290520663794
+Specifically, sweat from the apocrine glands, located in the underarms, contains fatty substances and proteins that interact with bacteria living on the skin to create body odor.Source: https://www.wsj.com/articles/SB10001424127887323926104578278290520663794

 Why is it recommended to use Certain Dri at night?